-The Company applies Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations", and SFAS No. 142, "Goodwill and Other Intangibles" in valuing real estate acquisitions.
-In connection therewith, the fair value of real estate acquired is allocated to land, building, and building improvements.
-The fair value of inplace leases, consisting of above-market and below-market rents, and other intangibles, is allocated to intangible assets and liabilities.
+The Company applies SFAS No. 141, "Business Combinations", and SFAS No. 142, "Goodwill and Other Intangibles" in valuing real estate acquisitions.
+In connection therewith, the fair value of real estate acquired is allocated to land, buildings, and building improvements.
+The fair value of in-place leases, consisting of above-market and below-market rents, and other intangibles, is allocated to intangible assets and liabilities.
 During 2004, the Company finalized the real estate valuation allocations with respect to property acquisitions completed during the fourth quarter of 2003 and, in this connection, the December 31, 2003 consolidated balance sheet was adjusted.
-Real estate increased by \$5,907,000, deferred charges increased by \$2,433,000, and deferred liabilities increased by \$8,340,000; 2003 results of operations were not effected by these allocations.
+Real estate increased by \$\$,907,000, deferred charges increased by \$2,433,000, and deferred liabilities increased by \$8,340,000; 2003 results of operations were not effected by these allocations.
 With respect to the Company's 2004 acquisitions, the fair value of in-place leases and other intangibles has been allocated, on a preliminary basis, to the applicable intangible asset and liability accounts.
-Deferred liabilities include \$19,411,000 and \$13,552,000 at June 30, 2004 and December 31, 2003, respectively, relating principally to above-market and below-market leases.
+Deferred liabilities include \$18,846,000 and \$13,552,000 at September 30, 2004 and December 31, 2003, respectively, relating principally to above-market and below-market leases.